On the complexity of binary polynomial optimization over acyclic hypergraphs: Introduction

 \section{Introduction}

 In \emph{binary polynomial optimization} we seek a binary point that maximizes a given polynomial function.
 This fundamental problem has a broad range of applications in several areas, including operations research, engineering, computer science, physics, biology, finance, and economics (see \eg \cite{BorHam02,KocHaoGloLewLuWanWan14,dPKhaSah19}).
-The generality of this problem is highlighted by the fact that the problem of maximizing \emph{any} given function over all binary points can be reformulated as a binary polynomial optimization problem.

 In order to formalize this optimization problem, a hypergraph representation is often used \cite{dPKha17}.
 A \emph{hypergraph} $G$ is a pair $(V, E)$, where $V$ is the \emph{node set} and $E$ is the \emph{edge set}, which is a family of non-empty subsets of $V$.
-We remark that the edge set $E$ may contain parallel edges and loops, as opposed to the setting considered in \cite{dPKha17,dPKha18MPA,dPKha19}.
+We remark that the edge set $E$ may contain parallel edges and loops, as opposed to the setting considered in \cite{dPKha17,dPKha18MPA,dPKha21}.
 In the hypergraph representation, each node represents a variable of the given polynomial function, whereas every edge represents a monomial.
 Therefore, any binary polynomial optimization problem can be formulated as

-In this formulation, $x$ is the decision vector, and an instance comprises of a hypergraph $G = (V,E)$ together with a \emph{profit} vector $p \in \Z^{V \cup E}$.
+In this formulation, $x$ is the decision vector, and an instance comprises of a hypergraph $G = (V,E)$ together with a \emph{profit} vector $p \in \mathbb{Z}^{V \cup E}$.
 We remark that a rational profit vector can be scaled to be integral by multiplying it by the least common multiple of the denominators and this transformation leads to a polynomial growth of the instance size (see Remark 1.1 in~\cite{ConCorZamBook}).

 The main goal of this paper is that of advancing the understanding of the fundamental limits of computation for \eqref{pb}.
-In fact, while there are several known classes of binary \emph{quadratic} optimization that are polynomially solvable (see for instance \cite{Bar86,Pad89,Cra93,Lau09,Mic18}), very few classes of higher degree \eqref{pb} are known to be solvable in polynomial-time.
-These are instances that have: (i) incidence graph or co-occurrence graph of fixed treewidth \cite{CraHanJau90,Lau09,BieMun18}, or (ii) objective function whose restriction to $\{0, 1\}^n$ is supermodular (see Chapter 45 in \cite{SchBookCO}), or (iii) a highly acyclic structure \cite{dPKha19}, which we discuss in detail below.
+In fact, while there are several known classes of binary \emph{quadratic} optimization that are polynomially solvable (see for instance \cite{Bar86,Pad89,Cra93,Lau09,Mic21}), very few classes of higher degree \eqref{pb} are known to be solvable in polynomial-time.
+These are instances that have: (i) incidence graph or co-occurrence graph of fixed treewidth \cite{CraHanJau90,Lau09,BieMun18}, or (ii) objective function whose restriction to $\{0, 1\}^n$ is supermodular (see Chapter 45 in \cite{SchBookCO}), or (iii) a highly acyclic structure \cite{dPKha21}, which we discuss in detail below.

 Notice that, in the quadratic setting, the hypergraphs representing the instances are actually graphs.
 It is known that instances over acyclic graphs can be solved in strongly polynomial time \cite{CraHanJau90}.
 Motivated by this fact, it is natural to analyze the computational complexity of \eqref{pb} in the setting in which the hypergraph $G$ does not contain any cycle.
 However, for hypergraphs, the definition of cycle is not unique.
 As a matter of fact, one can define Berge-cycles, $\gamma$-cycles, $\beta$-cycles, and $\alpha$-cycles \cite{Fag83,JegNdo09}.
 Correspondingly, one obtains Berge-acyclic, $\gamma$-acyclic, $\beta$-acyclic, and $\alpha$-acyclic hypergraphs, in increasing order of generality.
 The definitions of $\beta$-acyclic and $\alpha$-acyclic hypergraph are given in Sections~\ref{sec: contrib} and~\ref{sec 1.2}, and we refer the reader to \cite{Fag83} for the remaining definitions.